dthorburn/rb_automation/README.md

 - Method 1.
 Resuspension and washing of agro' colonies.
 - Method 2.
 Dilution of stock resuspensions and aliquoting to platereader plates.
 - Method 3.
 Futher dilution to target OD from 1:5/1:10 dilution plate.

-Protocols in development:
 - Method 4.
+Mixing candidate proteins for infections assay to platereader plates.
+- Method 5.
 All pairwise mixing of agro' colonies carrying antagonist protiens.

+Protocols in development:
-- Method 5.
+- Method 6.
 Aliquoting agar and agro' to seedling trays.

 ## OD Calculator
 Source code for UI and Server for the OD calculator app designed for use with the Thermo Multiskan platereader in Scale Space phase C.